 Members get no-cost access to a personalized nutrition and food program provided by FoodCare.
 FoodCare is a personal nutrition program that helps members create a nutrition plan that fits their health and wellness goals, and budget.
 FoodCare connects members with their own registered dietitian.
-You can get \$50 in grocery money for completing your first audio or virtual visit with a dietitian.
+You can get \$50 in Fresh Funds to use on Instacart for completing your first audio or virtual visit with a dietitian.
+Members with certain chronic conditions are also eligible to receive regular deliveries of medically-tailored food for a minimum of 6 weeks up to 9 months to support the nutritional management of their conditions.
 For more information, go to the CountyCare website.